 Have you ever had to make a U-turn?
 When you realise you need to just turn around and go in a different direction?
 Sometime life can be like that – knowing when to make that U-turn can be hard though.
 Especially if it’s the result of changing your mind or feeling like you made the wrong decision for yourself.
 We are now heading for a brand new decade – a good time for a U-turn methinks…

-Here are three ways to make U-turns work for you and be part of your happiness strategy in 2020: (happiness strategy?
+Here are three ways to make U-turns work for you and be part of your happiness strategy: (happiness strategy?
 Yes why not!)

 1. Make a choice, even if it is a bad one

 These days we are bombarded with a wide range of choices, so the pressure to make the ‘right’ decision is huge.
 That makes it even harder to say that we made the wrong choice.
 As a result, we may become frozen and unable to change things.
 ‘But a choice is always better than making no choice at all.
 ‘Failure is recoverable, regret is much tougher.

 2. If things change, admit it and embrace your U-turn